 Any utensil or container used in food preparation or processing should not be used for any other purpose.
 Also, all utensil or container containing any food or ingredient of food intended for sale should at all times be either provided with a properly fitted cover/lid or with a clean gauze net or other material of texture sufficiently fine to protect the food completely from dust, dirt and flies and other insects.

 Water storage tanks in the premises should hall be cleaned periodically and records of the same should be maintained in a register.
-Non potable water can be used provided it is intended only for cleaning of equipment not coming in contact with food, which does not come into contact with food steam production, fire fighting & refrigeration equipment and provided that pipes installed for this purpose preclude the use of this water for other purposes and present no direct or indirect risk of contamination of the raw material, dairy products or food products so processed, packed & kept in the premise.
-Finally, non potable water pipes should be clearly distinguished from those in use for potable water.
+Non-potable water can be used provided it is intended only for cleaning of equipment not coming in contact with food, which does not come into contact with food steam production, fire fighting & refrigeration equipment and provided that pipes installed for this purpose preclude the use of this water for other purposes and present no direct or indirect risk of contamination of the raw material, dairy products or food products so processed, packed & kept in the premise.
+Finally, non-potable water pipes must clearly distinguish from those in use for potable water.

 Drainage and Waste Disposal

-Food waste and other waste materials should be removed periodically from the place where food is being handled or cooked or manufactured to avoid building up.
-A refuse bin of adequate size with a proper cover preferably one which need not be touched for opening should be provided in the premises for collection of waste material.
+Must remove the food waste and other waste materials periodically from the place where the process of manufacturing, handling and cooking to avoid the building up.
+A refuse bin of adequate size with a proper cover preferably one and must provide in the premises for collection of waste material.

 The disposal of sewage and effluents (solid, liquid and gas) should be in conformity with requirements of Factory / Environment Pollution Control Board.
-Adequate drainage, waste disposal systems and facilities should be provided and they should be designed and constructed in such manner so that the risk of contaminating food or the potable water supply is eliminated.
+Provide adequate drainage, waste disposal systems and facilities and they should be designed and constructed in such manner so that the risk of contaminating food or the potable water supply is eliminated.

-Waste storage should be located in such manner that it does not contaminate the food process, storage areas, the environment inside and outside the food establishment and waste should be kept in covered containers and should be removed at regular intervals.
-No waste should be kept open inside the premise and should be disposed of in an appropriate manner as per local rules and regulations including those for plastics and other non environment friendly materials.
+Locate the water storage in such manner that it does not contaminate the food process, storage areas, the environment inside and outside the food establishment and must cover all the wastes in the containers and must remove at regular intervals.
+Do not keep the waste open inside the premise and dispose of waste must be in an appropriate manner as per local rules and regulations including those for plastics and other non-environmental-friendly materials.

 Personnel Facility and Toilets

-Personnel facilities should include those for proper washing and drying of hands before touching food materials including wash basins and a supply of hot and /or cold water as appropriate; separate lavatories, of appropriate hygienic design, for males and females separately; and changing facilities for personnel and such facilities should be suitably located so that they do not open directly into food processing, handling or storage areas.
-Also, rest and refreshments rooms should be separate from food process and service areas and these areas should not lead directly to food production, service and storage areas.
+Personnel facilities should include those for proper washing and drying of hands before touching food materials including washbasins and a supply of hot and /or cold water as appropriate; separate lavatories, of appropriate hygienic design, for males and females separately; and changing facilities for personnel and such facilities should be suitably located so that they do not open directly into food processing, handling or storage areas.
+Also, rest and refreshments rooms should be separate from the food processor and service areas and these areas should not lead directly to food production, service and storage areas.